getflywheel/legal/privacy.md

 We may be required to disclose Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 In addition, we comply with the onward transfer liability provisions regarding your Personal Information.

-You have the right to access Personal Information we have collected about you and can request us to make update or corrections to your Personal Information.
+You have the right to access Personal Information we have collected about you and can request us to make updates or corrections to your Personal Information.
+You also have the right to request that we delete your data if you believe it has been processed in violation of the EU Framework principles.

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at [https://feedback-form.truste.com/watchdog/request](https://feedback-form.truste.com/watchdog/request).
+at In compliance with the Privacy Shield principles, we commit to resolve complaints about our collection or use of your personal information.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us at [privacy@getflywheel.com](mailto:privacy@getflywheel.com).

+We are committed to cooperate with EU data protection authorities ("DPAs") and to comply with the advice given by such authorities with regards to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.

+Further, we are committed to refer unresolved Privacy Shield complaints to TrustArc, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.trustarc.com/consumer-resources/dispute-resolution/. for more information or to file a complaint.
+The services of TrustArc are provided at no cost to you.

 You may also, under certain conditions, invoke binding arbitration.
 The process for binding arbitration is described at the Privacy Shield site: [https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint](https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint).

 The list of participants in the EU Framework is available at [https://www.privacyshield.gov/list](https://www.privacyshield.gov/list).